SeriousOldMan/Simulator-Controller/Docs/Updates.md

 The other major change in this release is the introduction of a tyre compound meta model for all simulators except *Assetto Corsa Competizione* (only *Dry* and *Wet* tyres available there, so the choice is easy).
 Please read the all new [documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Tyre-Compounds) carefully.
 It contains instructions, what to do, if you want to use this feature.

+A "TyreCompound" action has beend added to the *RaceRoom Racing Experience* plugin.
+You may want to add it to your configuration.

 ***

 ## Release 4.2.3